 Unless of course you like and want to use procedures with titles like "Design Control", "Management Review" or "Nonconformance"?
 And prefer procedures to be wordy, many pages long, and full of the same old dreary headings, beginning with a 'Scope' and 'Definitions' and 'Terminology'.
 Which you have to wade through to try and discover what you're actually meant to do and how.

 And of course they must be hard to read.
 Clarity, simplicity and brevity dumped by the wayside as irrelevant to 'quality'.
 (Untrue and makes my blood boil.)

 What's that?
 You don't want something like that?

 An 'ISO 9001 quality manual' that no one reads or uses is a very common mistake.
 To avoid that one (and others), read our free report.

-The best way of understanding and figuring out what to do is to study a good example of a quality manual.
+The best way of understanding and figuring out what to do is to study a good example.
 Even better, more than one.

-Good quality manuals are very different from bad ones.
+Good quality manuals (or handbooks, or whatever you want to call them) are very different from bad ones.
 And usability research shows information that is well designed and clearly presented has measurable benefits, eg, one well designed intranet doubled employee productivity.